TheOdinProject/curriculum/getting_involved.md

 Post the videos of your sessions to the [Google Community](https://plus.google.com/u/0/communities/100013596437379837846).
 We'll have to set up a coherant archiving system when there are too many of them.

+#### Blog

+In the spirit of openness for those who follow, we'll try to write about the development of each story or feature after it's completed.
+All the information necessary to create a rich and helpful blog post on the [Odin Blog (called 1000 Hours)](http://1000hours.io) will be contained in the Google Doc Spec for the story, so the team member who writes about the story will have plenty of material to work from.

+Potential things to write about for a given story completion:

+1. Briefly describe the overall context of the feature the story is helping to create (or the feature itself if the post is about a whole feature)
+2. Describe the story itself
+3. Show a screenshot of the feature in production (if possible) and any corresponding mockups used for development
+4. Describe briefly the development process
+5. Describe the challenges it presented
+6. Describe the major lessons learned
+7. Link to the final commit so they can view the code base at the right moment in time if desired.

+Try to make it helpful for a student months from now who is curious about how something was built.

 ## The Tools We're Using

 ### Project Management

-We have a [Pivotal Tracker account](https://www.pivotaltracker.com/s/projects/979092) set up, which is publically available.
+We have a [Pivotal Tracker account](https://www.pivotaltracker.com/s/projects/979092) set up, which is publicly available.
 If you want to contribute, you'll need to ask to be added to the account (to be able to make changes) by visiting [the project overview page](https://www.pivotaltracker.com/projects/979092/overview) and clicking "Join This Project" under the "Actions" section.
 Or you can email [contact@theodinproject.com](mailto:contact@theodinproject.com) to be added (use subject line "Please add me to the Pivotal Tracker").

 To become familiar with the tracker, check out [their "Getting Started" page](https://www.pivotaltracker.com/help/gettingstarted).
 The two videos on that page are particularly helpful.

+You can see the story (or stories) we're currently working on in the "CURRENT" section.
+In each story there will be a simple description followed by a series of checkboxes representing the steps the story needs to fulfill to be accepted.

+Specifications for each story will be created in Google Docs and attached in the Tracker.
+As stated above, mockups will be created using either [Balsamiq](http://balsamiq.com) and/or a more high-fidelity tool like Keynote or Photoshop.

 ### Community